 - Degree awarded

 - Typical A-level offer

-AAB, including English Literature or English Language and Literature (Grade A) and GCSE modern foreign language (Grade B/6).
+AAB, including English Literature or English Language and Literature Grade A.

 - Typical contextual A-level offer

-ABB including English Literature or English Language and Literature (Grade A) and GCSE Modern Foreign Language (Grade B/6)Find out more about contextual admissions.
+ABB, including English Literature or English Language and Literature Grade A.Find out more about contextual admissions.

 - Refugee/care-experienced offer